 A jockey who channeled profound personal tragedy into legendary Melbourne Cup triumphs, becoming an Australian sporting icon through sheer resilience.

-Damien Oliver's story is etched into Australian racing folklore, a narrative of triumph woven with deep loss.
-Born into a Western Australian racing family, his world shattered when his brother Jason died in a track accident just days before the 2002 Melbourne Cup.
-Riding through grief, Oliver won that very Cup on Media Puzzle in one of the sport's most emotionally charged victories.
-A master tactician with ice-cool nerves, he dominated Australia's biggest races for over three decades, known for his explosive finishes and fierce competitiveness.
-His career, which included a record-breaking three Melbourne Cup wins, was not without controversy, but his skill and longevity were undeniable.
-Oliver retired in 2023 as a Hall of Famer, having ridden more Group One winners in Australia than any other jockey, leaving a legacy defined by both unparalleled success and human fortitude.
+Damien Oliver won the 2002 Melbourne Cup on Media Puzzle just days after his brother Jason died in a track accident.
+Born into a Western Australian racing family, he rode through grief to claim one of the sport's most emotionally charged victories.
+A master tactician with ice-cool nerves, he dominated Australia's biggest races for over three decades.
+His explosive finishes and fierce competitiveness defined his career.
+He won a record-breaking three Melbourne Cups.
+His career was not without controversy, but his skill and longevity were undeniable.
+Oliver retired in 2023 as a Hall of Famer, having ridden more Group One winners in Australia than any other jockey, a career defined by both unparalleled success and human fortitude.

 1965–1980